soleil-ica/Lima-tango-cpp/doc/Merlin/merlin.rst

 Merlin C++ Tango device
 ========================

-This is the reference documentation of the Merlin Tango device.
+This is the reference documentation of the Merlin Tango C++ device.

 You can also find some useful information about the camera models/prerequisite/installation/configuration/compilation in the `Merlin camera plugin`_ section.